ollipa/chainmock/README.md

   - AssertionError: Expected 'class_method_with_args' to have been called twice.
 Called 1 times.
 - Implement match call args method
 - Implement spying
+- Use autospec?
+- Patching and mocking attributes that exist only during runtime?